 Looking at legality

 As touched on above, right now Terrarium TV exists in a legal gray area of sorts.
-Similar to torrent sites, Terrarium TV doesn’t actually serve pirated content, it just collects links to videos that are already available on the internet.
+Similar to torrent sites, Terrarium TV didn’t actually serve pirated content, it just collected links to videos that are already available on the internet.
 This is technically legal, but your ISP may not like it, which is why it’s nearly impossible to search for anything related to Terrarium TV without seeing ads for VPNs.

-“Terrarium TV contains only links to other sites on the Internet,” the Terrarium TV website used to read.
+“Terrarium TV contains only links to other sites on the internet,” the Terrarium TV website used to read.
 “It does not host or upload any videos, films or media files.
 It does not store any media stream links on any of its servers.
 Terrarium TV aggregates links in a convenient, user-friendly interface.”

 This is fine by itself.
-The real problem is that Terrarium TV doesn’t bother to check if these sources are legal or not.
+The real problem is that Terrarium TV didn’t bother to check if these sources are legal or not.
 This means you might be watching something hosted on a TV network’s website or a rip uploaded to some video service you’ve never heard of.

 Alternatives to Terrarium TV

 Pluto TV is similar to Terrarium TV in a lot of ways but differs in one important one: It’s totally legitimate.
-Pluto curates content from around the internet, offering it up in a simple, easy to navigate interface, presented as live TV channels.
-On-demand content is available too, and while it’s limited, it rotates fairly frequently.
-You’re not going to find the wealth of content available on Terrarium TV here, but Pluto is simpler, available on more platforms, and still 100 percent free.
+Pluto curates content from around the internet, offering it up in a simple, easy-to-navigate interface, presented as live TV channels.
+On-demand content is available, too, and while it’s limited, it rotates fairly frequently.
+You’re not going to find the wealth of content available on Terrarium TV here, but Pluto is simpler, available on more platforms, and still 100-percent free.
 For more information, see our guide to Pluto TV.